AI Overviews

+AI Overviews is an artificial intelligence (AI) feature integrated into Google Search that produces AI-generated responses at the top of search results.
+It uses the Gemini 3 family of large language models developed by Google DeepMind.
+It launched in May 2024 in the United States, and globally by October 2024.
+A June 2025 study found its most cited sources as Quora, followed by Reddit.

+The feature has been criticized for its inaccuracy, hallucination, reducing web traffic and not being able to be opted out.

 History and development

-AI Overviews was first introduced as part of Google's Search Generative Experience (SGE), which was unveiled at the Google I/O conference in May 2023.
-In May 2024, the feature was rebranded as AI Overviews and launched in the United States.
+AI Overviews were first introduced as part of Google's Search Generative Experience (SGE), which was unveiled at the Google I/O conference in 10-11 May 2023.
+In 13-14 May 2024 at Google I/O 2024, the feature was rebranded as AI Overviews and launched in the United States.
 The introduction of AI Overviews was seen as a strategic move to compete with other generative AI advancements, including OpenAI's ChatGPT.
 By August 2024, AI Overviews was rolled out to several other countries, including the United Kingdom, India, Japan, Brazil, Mexico, and Indonesia, with support for multiple languages.
-In October 2024, Google expanded the feature globally, making it available in over 100 countries.
+In 28 October 2024, Google expanded the feature globally, making it available in over 100 countries.

-In December 2024, Botify x Demandsphere released findings stating that when AI Overviews and Featured Snippets appear in the SERP together, they take up approximately 67.1% of the screen on desktop and 75.7% of the screen on mobile.
-Even if content is ranking in the #1 position, it may not be visible to consumers depending on the other visual elements on the results page.

-In March 2025, Google started testing an "AI Mode", where all of the content is AI-generated.
-The company was also considering adding ads to the AI Mode, as they already exist in AI Overviews.

-As of May 2025, AI Overviews are now available in over 200 countries and territories, and more than 40 languages.
+In December 2024, Botify x Demandsphere released findings stating that when AI Overviews and featured snippets appear together on the search engine results page, they take up approximately 67.1% of the screen on desktop and 75.7% on mobile.
+Even if content is ranking in the number 1 position, it may not be visible to consumers if other visual elements on the results page are more prominent.
+In March 2025, Google started testing an "AI Mode", where the search results page is AI-generated.
+The company was also considering adding advertisements to the AI Mode, as they already exist in AI Overviews.
+As of May 2025, AI Overviews are available in over 200 countries and territories and in more than 40 languages—every country except Cuba, Iran, and mainland China.

 Functionality

-The AI Overviews feature uses advanced machine learning algorithms to generate summaries based on diverse web content.
-The overviews are designed to be concise, providing a snapshot of relevant information on the queried topic.
-To enhance user interaction, Google allows users to adjust the complexity of the language in the summaries, offering both simplified and detailed options.
+The AI Overviews feature uses large language models to generate summaries from web content.
+The overviews are designed to be concise, providing a snapshot of relevant information about the queried topic.
+Google allows users to adjust the language complexity in summaries, offering both simplified and detailed options.
+The overviews also include links to sources.
+According to a June 2025 study by Semrush, the most cited source is Quora, followed by Reddit.

-The feature also includes prominent links to source content, ensuring that users can access more in-depth information directly from authoritative websites.

-As of October 2024, Google has implemented inline links within AI Overviews, allowing users to directly access source content within the generated summaries, enhancing user engagement with authoritative sources.